History (HIST)

 Attributes: Educ American History, U.S. History, Post-1865 U.S. History, Upper-Division US History

-The course examines the hundred-year struggle to secure basic civil rights and civil liberties for African-Americans.
-Beginning with Reconstruction and ending with the modern Civil Rights Movement, this course examines the socio-economic, political and legal developments which brought about racial segregation and the institutional efforts to dismantle Jim Crow Society.
-Special attention will be given to the modern civil rights organizations such as the National Association for the Advancement of Colored People (NAACP), the Congress for Racial Equality (CORE), the Southern Christian Leadership Conference (SCLC), and the Students Non-Violent Coordinating Committee (SNCC) which lead the civil rights struggle.
+The course examines the struggle to secure basic civil rights and civil liberties for African-Americans.
+This course examines the socio-economic, political and legal developments which brought about racial segregation and the institutional efforts to dismantle Jim Crow Society.
+Special attention will be given to modern civil rights organizations such as the National Association for the Advancement of Colored People (NAACP), the Congress for Racial Equality (CORE), the Southern Christian Leadership Conference (SCLC), and the Students Non-Violent Coordinating Committee (SNCC) which lead the civil rights struggle.

-Attributes: Educ American History, Upper-Division US History, Urban Poverty - Applied, Urban Poverty - Cycles Exclusn
+Attributes: African American Studies, Upper-Division US History, UUC:Identities in Context, Urban Poverty - Applied, Urban Poverty - Social Justice, Diversity in the US (A&S)

 HIST 3640 - History of the American West